Tropical Pineapple Coconut Treat

 Arrange the coated balls on a parchment-lined tray with small spaces between each one.
 Refrigerate for at least 30 more minutes before serving.
 This final chilling ensures they hold their shape perfectly when served.

 A bowl of coconut balls.
-Pin it

 A bowl of coconut balls. | zestplate.com